-Currently being broadcast on Sky Arts, Melvyn Bragg is revisiting classic episodes of his South Bank Show from the last thirty years, with new contemporary interviews, and Bragg’s reflections on the original experiences with his guests.
+On Sky Arts, Melvyn Bragg has revisited classic episodes of his South Bank Show from the last thirty years, with new contemporary interviews, and Bragg’s reflections on the original experiences with his guests.
 Bragg interviewed William Golding in 1980, shortly before Golding was awarded the Booker Prize for Rites of Passage, and three years before he received the Nobel Prize for literature.

 Bragg recalls that Golding was reluctant to appear on television and Bragg went to visit him and his wife Ann at their cottage in Salisbury in an attempt to persuade him.
 Bragg said that he ‘and Bill drank too much’ and he left the Goldings without a firm response to his interview request.
 Golding telephoned him shortly afterwards and explained that the Ancient Assyrians had a code –they discussed serious matters twice; once when drunk, and once when sober.
 Golding arranged to meet Bragg again at the Dorchester Hotel, where they drank tea, remained sober, and Golding agreed to appear on the programme!